varshakishore/FaceDetection/submission_code/README.md

 ## Running Demo

-To train the model(s) in the paper, run this command:
+To run the model in the paper, run this command:

 ```sh
 python demo.py --num_bits 3